aergoio/libaergo-lua/README.md

 * Using a secret (private) key on your app
 * Using hardware wallet (Ledger Nano)

+The private key is a random 32 bytes string.

 Before making a call we need to get the account state.

 Example with a private key: